What Is Situational Awareness in the Workplace? (+ Training Exercises)

 Implement situational awareness training

 It is not uncommon for employees to focus solely on the task they were hired to do and put blinders on for everything else, especially in new situations.
 If they see something amiss in an area they are not responsible for, they may think of it as “not my problem” and ignore an opportunity to address a potential hazard.
-To inspire accountability, make employee training on situational awareness and reasonable action a part of onboarding for every new employee.
-This is safety training that should be updated and repeated regularly for all team members.
+To inspire accountability, make employee training programs on situational awareness and reasonable action a part of onboarding for every new employee.
+Update safety training and repeat regularly for all team members.

 Situational awareness is a skill—and as with any skill, it improves with practice.
-Guide workers in examining their work environment so they become familiar with taking in their surroundings.
-Fire drills are one of the most familiar examples of practicing awareness and emergency response plans.
-During training exercises, introduce unexpected, unfamiliar circumstances to test their attention and adaptability.
-Review examples of previous incidents—discussing steps that could have prevented or mitigated harm—or near misses that were averted thanks to an employee’s sharp situational awareness skills.
-Tabletop exercises are great ways to familiarize employees with their role in safety and risk management in specific workplace situations.
+You can guide workers in examining their work environment so they become familiar with taking in their surroundings.
+Fire drills are among the most familiar examples of practicing awareness and emergency response plans.
+During safety meetings, introduce unexpected, unfamiliar circumstances to test their attention and adaptability.
+Review examples of previous incidents, discussing steps that could have prevented or mitigated harm, or near-misses that were averted thanks to an employee’s sharp situational awareness skills.
+Tabletop exercises are great ways to familiarize employees with their safety and risk management role in specific workplace situations.

 Avoid multitasking

 It has been scientifically proven that most people are simply incapable of multitasking.
-The truth is that humans are not built to focus on more than one thing at a time.
-Multitasking can have serious consequences for decision-making and situational awareness in the workplace.
+Humans are not built to focus on more than one thing at a time, and multitasking can have serious consequences for decision-making and situational awareness in the workplace.

 To avoid this risky overload, make sure your teams are adequately staffed and responsibilities are delegated in such a way that people can focus on one task at a time.
 A balanced task load frees employees’ attention to take notice of what’s going on around them and avert safety violations and accidents.